New York Trial & Appellate Victory Alert - July 2019

 New York Partner Secures Favorable Decision from Second Circuit in Co-op Insurance Policy Dispute

-New York Partner Jay Weintraub recently secured a favorable decision from the Second Circuit in a suit brought by a co-op over an insurance policy dispute.
-The court upheld a New York federal court ruling from the Southern District of New York from 2018 that a wheeled electronics recycling bin does not qualify as a vehicle for the purposes of the co-op’s insurance policy issued by our carrier client.
+New York Partner Jay Weintraub recently secured a favorable decision from the Second Circuit Court of Appeals in a suit brought by a co-op over an insurance policy dispute.
+The court upheld a ruling from the Southern District of New York from 2018 that a wheeled electronics recycling bin does not qualify as a vehicle for the purposes of the co-op’s insurance policy issued by our carrier client.

 The co-op sought coverage for upgrades to its gas system following a leak that allegedly occurred after a gas meter in the building’s basement was damaged by a rolling wheeled recycling bin.
 The co-op claimed that the bin was a vehicle, and therefore the alleged damage and subsequent upgrades were covered by an exception to a gas systems exclusion included in its policy.
 The co-op sought more than half a million dollars for the alleged damage.
 Mr. Weintraub moved for summary judgment on the basis that the recycling bin did not meet the definition of a “vehicle.”
 The lower court ultimately agreed with this definitional argument and granted the motion, concluding that “the term ‘vehicle’ — which appears in the policy's gas systems endorsement as part of the phrase ‘aircraft or vehicles’ — does not encompass what is, in essence, a mobile trash can.”